Opinion: Here's Why Kevin Durant Should Have Never Left Steph Curry And The Warriors For The Nets

-Opinion: Kevin Durant Should Have Never Left Steph Curry And The Golden State Warriors For The Brooklyn Nets
+Opinion: Kevin Durant Should Have Never Left Steph Curry And The Warriors For The Nets

-Kevin Durant and the Brooklyn Nets will host Steph Curry and the Golden State Warriors in Brooklyn, New York, at Barclays Center on Tuesday evening.
+Kevin Durant and the Brooklyn Nets are hosting Steph Curry and the Golden State Warriors in Brooklyn, New York, at Barclays Center on Tuesday evening.

-The game comes at the perfect time, because they are both two of the best teams in the NBA right now.
+The game came at the perfect time, because they are both two of the best teams in the NBA right now.

 Durant played with Curry and the Warriors for three seasons, and made the NBA Finals in all three years and won two championships.